Manzanita - A Source of Fire, Cider, and Art

-It is sometimes used as a fire accelerator, because it burns hot and long-- so hot, in fact, that it can damage an iron wood-burning stove or start a chimney fire if used improperly.
-It is useful for getting other wood to ignite for an outdoor campfire.
+It is sometimes used as a fire accelerator, because it burns hot and long-- so hot, in fact, that using a large quantity at one time can damage an iron wood-burning stove or start a chimney fire if used improperly.
+Small pieces are useful for getting other woods to ignite in a wood stove or for an outdoor campfire.

 Stems are twisted and curved, and irregular.